Dropping and Adding Courses

 replace lost, stolen or mutilated cards.

-Smoking/tobacco use is permitted on campus only in parking lots, except the lot
+25 feet from any building.
+Smoking/tobacco use is not permitted in the lot in front

 Students with unpaid fines cannot obtain grades or transcripts, register for classes